ricardolfonseca/amazonia_deforestation/README.md

    ```
 3. Your browser will open at `http://localhost:8501/`, where you can navigate through the sections and click each “Run Round” button to see results in real time.

-> ℹ️ The “Interactive Map” is currently a placeholder and will be added in a future update.

 ## ⚙️ Project Structure